PranayChavan2004/TechBlog/README.md

 3.User Profile: Each user has a profile (with profile picture and details).
 There is UI to display profile details — implemented using Bootstrap modal.

 4.Blog / Posts Module: Users (after login) can create new blog posts, view existing posts, maybe update or delete (CRUD for blog content).
-The series aims at building a “blogging system project using Java servlet and JSP.”
+The series aims at building a "blogging system project using Java servlet and JSP”.

 5.Front-end UI: Use of JSP (JavaServer Pages) for rendering dynamic pages, HTML + perhaps CSS / Bootstrap (since profile uses Bootstrap modal) for frontend layout.

-6.Project Structure & Resources Management: At the start, the tutorial covers how to set up a Java project properly (with right resource management) to make the project maintainable and modular.

 ## Tech Stack